 Do you believe you can write informative and engaging content that people, and search engines, will rate highly?

-If your answer is yes, then perhaps writing part-time, or even full-time freelance job might be for you.
+If your answer is yes, then perhaps writing a part-time or even full-time freelance job might be for you.

 Find freelance online writing jobs

 When you first start looking for work, you will most likely end up on job board sites like Upwork.

 But you need to be selective, however, because not all of these services pay well.